raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step07.md

 The first line imports `Robot` from the GPIO Zero library, which you will use to control the direction and speed of the motors.
 The second line imports `sleep` from the `time` library.

-The final line defines the `Robot`, you can name the variable anything you like - in this course, I've chosen to call my robot `robin`.
+The final line defines the `Robot`.
+You can name the variable anything you like - in this course, I've chosen to call my robot `robin`.

 When intialising the `Robot` you need to give it two arguments: `left` and `right`.
 The `left` argument should specify the two GPIO pins on the Raspberry Pi that are connected to the pins labelled **IN1** and **IN2** on the motor controller.
 Previously, I chose GPIO pins 7 and 8 but yours might be different.